 Value-based pricing is a complete shift of focus from the cost of your time to the value you create for your clients.

-The most effective way to implement a value-based pricing strategy is to think about your target market and what your offer will be worth to them.
+The most effective way to implement a value-based pricing strategy is to think about your target market and what your offer will be worth.

 How will you change their lives?
 What outcomes will they gain from working with you?